Data centers and Entergy

 Bringing big benefits to our communities

-The growth of new high-tech industry projects in our region brings unparalleled benefits to all our customers that will improve lives and our communities for generations to come.
+The growth of new high-tech industry projects like large, energy-intensive data centers in our region brings benefits to all our customers that will improve lives and our communities for generations to come.
+The data center projects that we agreed to power between 2024 and 2025 alone are generating an estimated $5 billion in total savings for 2.3 million customers in the states where they’re located ─ Arkansas, Louisiana and Mississippi.
 Most notably:

 • High-tech partners = Lower cost power